max-cotton/dotfiles/.github/README.md

         ln -s path-to-image ~/Pictures/lock-screen-wallpaper
         ```

+    3. Set the SDDM wallpaper with the following:

+      - ```
+        sudo cp -L ~/Pictures/lock-screen-wallpaper /usr/share/sddm/themes/Sugar-Candy/Backgrounds/
+        ```

+      - Then change the Background configuration in /usr/share/sddm/themes/Sugar-Candy/theme.conf.user to:

+        ```
+        Background="Backgrounds/lock-screen-wallpaper"
+        ```

-    3. Add `--location` flag with a value (e.g. Postcode) to `wttrbar` command in ~/.config/waybar/config.jsonc for accurate weather
+    4. Add `--location` flag with a value (e.g. Postcode) to `wttrbar` command in ~/.config/waybar/config.jsonc for accurate weather

-    4. Apply changes with `sudo systemctl restart sddm`
+    5. Apply changes with `sudo systemctl restart sddm`

     *Note: Some applications such as Discord appear pixelated on Wayland unless you add the `--enable-features=UseOzonePlatform --ozone-platform=wayland` flag to their executable.
 This can be done by adding a desktop entry with the flag to ~/.local/share/applications/*